agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 const MY_COLLECTION = App.createCollection();
 ```
 There is also a way to use the plain `Collection Class`,
-but there we have to pass the `Agile Instance`, to which the Collection should get bound, beside the config.
+but there we have to pass the `Agile Instance`, to which the Collection should get bound.
 ```ts
 const MY_COLLECTION = new Collection(App);
 ```
 Both instantiations lead to the same result, but we recommend using the former one.
-After we have successfully created our first Collection, we can start using its powerful tools of it.
+After we have successfully created our first Collection, we can start using its powerful features.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Add Item to Collection
 MY_COLLECTION.remove(1).everywhere(); // Remove Item from Collection